sunipkm/dcmt_wrapper/README.md

 You can compile "example.c" in src/, you can either use OpenMP flags, or may not use it.
 The code will compile nevertheless.
 Without OpenMP you will not have multithreading.

-You'd find the required libraries [Here](https://github.com/MersenneTwister-Lab/dcmt)
+You'd find the required libraries [Here](https://github.com/MersenneTwister-Lab/dcmt).

+Compilation:

+CC -O2 src/example.c -I./include -ldcmt -fopenmp -lm -o ./example